shlomota/MishnahBot/Readme.md

 ![DALL·E 2024-05-22 12 30 55 - A robot studying Mishnah in a yeshiva  The robot, designed with a sleek and modern look, is seated at a traditional wooden desk, surrounded by stacks ](https://github.com/shlomota/MishnahBot/assets/73965390/f627cb44-3836-480c-83fa-ec8beb633a86)

-This project demonstrates the creation of a Retrieval-Augmented Generation (RAG) application that interacts with the Mishnah, an ancient Rabbinic text, using AWS SageMaker, AWS Bedrock, LangChain, and ChromaDB.
+This project demonstrates the creation of a Retrieval-Augmented Generation (RAG) application that interacts with the Mishnah, an ancient Rabbinic text, using AWS Bedrock, LangChain, and ChromaDB.
 The application supports both English and Hebrew interactions.

 ## Table of Contents